jdrouet/browser-crypto/readme.md

 ## License

-This project is licensed under [LICENSE NAME] - see the LICENSE file for details.
+This project is licensed under MIT.

 ## Acknowledgments